Player Profiles Are Key to Dominating Facebook Ads in 2020

 For the past two years, we’ve watched Facebook and Google move towards fully automating UA advertising.
 And because the algorithms of those two ad platforms have been getting better and easier to use all the time, much of the qualitative side of UA management is now best done by machines.

 Creative, however, is still best managed by humans.
 This includes all aspects of creative – creative development, creative strategy, and creative testing.
-Creative is our best competitive advantage now that the ad platforms have removed the competitive advantage third-party adtech used to deliver.
+Creative is our best competitive advantage.
+Especially, now that the ad platforms have removed the competitive advantage third-party adtech used to deliver.

 But now, with player profile theory, there’s a whole new dimension to creative.
 It takes everything to another level.